glycerine/uart/README.md

 be weighed against the convenience and performance gained.

-The ART maps are about 2-5x as fast as the red-black tree used in my measurements (depending on the read/write mix), so in a sense this is a straight time-for-space
+ART trees are about 2-5x as fast as the red-black tree used in my measurements (depending on the read/write mix), so in a sense this is a straight time-for-space
 trade-off: twice as fast for twice the memory use.